LendingTree Ranks Most Competitive Housing Markets

-A good place to start is LendingTree’s marketplace, where you can fill out a short online form and potentially get quotes from several lenders.
+A good place to start planning is on LendingTree’s marketplace, where you can fill out a short online form and potentially get quotes from several lenders.

 Improve your credit score.
 Credit scores don’t just determine if you will get approved for a mortgage.
 They also have a big impact on the rate and fees you’ll pay, and that adds up to tens of thousands of dollars on a mortgage.
 Find out what credit score you need to get a mortgage.

 Save a larger down payment.
-Lenders view the down payment as your “skin in the game” so a larger amount saved increases your financing options.
+Lenders view the down payment as your “skin in the game,” so a larger amount saved increases your financing options.
 If you do not have a large amount already saved, there are programs in place to assist borrowers.
-Read about a few here.

 Improving your credit score and saving for a larger down payment may take some time.
 So, if you are a buyer with a lower down payment amount or non-prime credit, find a lender to pre-approve your mortgage and level the playing field so you can compete regardless of being in the hottest or most accessible housing markets in America.